insektionen/trustee-postitions/template.md

 What holding the position entails.
 Both what it means according to the chapter bylaws and what holders of the position have done in the position.

+- **Access Privileges:** What areas the position has access to that the normal student doesn't.
 - **Time Requirement:** An estimate of how much time will be spent over a period (month, term, year, ect.) holding that position.

 ### Experiences gained